 Vector graphics continue to gain popularity in the web development arena.
 Currently, SVG has even become the new gold standard for web icons and animations.
 SVG is trendy due to superior scaling, quick rendering, and reliability, especially when compared to icon fonts.
 Since vector graphics are composed entirely of code, it doesn’t have to be imported from large external files.
 It is also much smaller in size than your typical JPG or PNG as well as most icon font libraries.

-#4 Tune the image SEO for Magento optimization
+#4 SEO-friendly images for Magento 2 optimization

 Compose alt tags wisely

 There has been much talk about the importance of the use of alt tags.
-However, most business owners don’t take this seriously, which is why it’s still easy to find a store that doesn’t specify alt tags for product images.
+However, most business owners don’t take this seriously, which is why it’s still easy to find a store that doesn’t specify alt tags for product image optimization.
 Why is it worth specifying alt tags?
 Because they provide a better understanding of the web page for search engine crawlers, helping them to index an image properly.
 An alt tag is also a useful relevance signal for Google, which helps it to structure the search engine results page more accurately according to the search query.

 Keep names of the image files clear